 The first chapter of Level I's twelve chapters begins by teaching pronunciation.
-A pronunciation CD also comes with the course.
-While author Katharine Birkett teaches the classical pronunciation, you can fairly easily teach the ecclesiastical pronunciation if you prefer.
+While author Katharine Birkett teaches classical pronunciation, you can fairly easily teach ecclesiastical pronunciation if you prefer.

 The vocabulary in GLA differs from some of the other “grammar-translation” courses that use a large number of words derived from Caesar’s Gallic Wars.
 While there are some violence-related words such as “pirate,” it doesn’t deal with the “soldiers in the camp.”
 Also, there is a significant amount of Christian content, particularly in the derivative exercises.
 The content has a more modern tone; it does not deal with Roman history, culture, or mythology as we find in some other programs.